bauerceptor/teach25-embedded-systems/_pages/Software-I/5 - Introduction to C/Exercise Solution.md

 }
 ```

 ### 6. Write a program to find separately the sum of the positive and negative integer elements of an array of size 10.
-Define a function called sortarray(int[]), pass the array to this function and display the array elements into ascending order.
+Define a function called sortarray(int[]), pass the array to this function and display the array elements into ascending order

 **Solution:**

 ```c
 #include <stdio.h>